amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.md

 3. Double-click the `MegaAGS.fs-uae` file to run the setup with the preferred settings.
 You can of course also add a shortcut to this file to your Windows start menu, or as an alias in the Mac's Applications folder.

 For any additional configuration or customizations, consult the FS-UAE documentation.

+## Setup for Pocket

+AmigaVision also has a version for the handheld [Analogue Pocket] FPGA device.

+Make sure you use the "Pocket" edition of AmigaVision, since we have had to make some Pocket-specific changes.

+* Download the latest version of the [Amiga Pocket Core] and put it on your device.
+* Copy the included files in the AmigaVision Pocket setup to the `/Assets/amiga/common` directory on your Pocket SD card.
+* Start the Amiga core.

+Controls:

+* Left/Right triggers are Left/Right mouse buttons
+* `Select` button brings up the on-screen keyboard, hit DEL to quit a game
+* `Start` button toggles mouse emulation mode
+* `A` button selects an entry in the launcher
+* `B` button goes back to the parent category in the launcher

 ## Setup for MiSTer